Leter-Tech/Resc-U/README.md

 # Resc-U - AI for Good

+**Harnessing AI to reunite missing people and prevent heinous crimes.**

 Resc-U is an AI-powered application aimed at tackling the grave issue of missing persons, especially children and women, in India and beyond.
 Utilizing advanced **Facial Recognition** and **Natural Language Processing (NLP)** technologies, Resc-U brings hope to families looking for their lost loved ones.

 ## The Problem 🚨